J4X-98/Writeups/Websites/A-MAZE-X CTF Workshop/3_LendingPool/writeup.md

 }
 ```

+Challenge Description:

+In the realm of decentralized finance, where trust is often bestowed upon code, a groundbreaking borrowing and lending platform known as LendEx was created.

+Unbeknownst to the LendEx team, a hacker hide a bug in the LendingPool smart contract with a intention to exploit the bug later.
+LendEx team reviewed smart contract source code, approved it for the usage and deposited the funds from the LendExGovernor contract to the LendingPool contract.

+Do you have what it takes to spot how hacker is planning to exploit the LendEx?

+📌 You have to fill the shoes of the hacker and execute the exploit by stealing stablecoins from a lending pool.
+📌 Note: Foundry has a bug.
+If a selfdestruct() is triggered in a test script then it has to be done in the setUp() function and the rest of the code should be in a different function otherwise foundry test script does not see that selfdestruct happened to a contract.
+📌 You have to modify LendingHack.sol and setUp(), testExploit() functions for Challenge3.t.sol.

 ## Solution

 The attacker can use the create2 and selfdestruct() functionalities to switch out contracts under the owner's nose.
 As the contracts also hold ERC-20s instead of eth, nothing gets burned in the selfdestruct().
 The attack takes a few steps.